Coastal hazard erosion prone area

 Coastal erosion continues to impact the Queensland coast, with several major incidents at developed areas.

-Coastal erosion is a natural feature of sandy and muddy coasts, caused by waves, tidal currents, channel migration and sediment supply changes.
-Queensland is particularly vulnerable to coastal erosion because of its extensive beaches and sandy landforms and exposure to extreme cyclones and storms.
+Queensland is particularly vulnerable to coastal erosion because of its extensive beaches and sandy landforms, and exposure to cyclones.

-Analysis of land within the Erosion Prone Area, including projected climate change impacts to 2100, as per State Coastal Policy.
+Analysis of land area within the declared Erosion Prone Area, including projected climate change impacts to 2100, as per State Planning Policy.
 Erosion is due to storm impact and long term trends of sediment loss and channel migration.
-Erosion prone area is current as at October 2016.
+Erosion prone area is current as at March 2020.